 I regularly appear in the High court in relation to cases concerning the death of a child by various mechanisms (including shaking, suffocation, possible consumption of drugs or infection caused by starvation).
 In other cases, where the child has not died, I have considerable experience of allegations of serious physical abuse (burns, bruising, head injuries, multiple fractures and attempted suffocation) sexual abuse (parent and or sibling), emotional abuse (including allegations of demonic possession), neglect, domestic violence and factitious illness.
 These cases routinely involve the cross examination of a number of medical experts from multi disciplines.

 I have acted in cases where the welfare of the children has required exploration and assessment of relatives abroad.
 This has included consideration of jurisdictional issues as between England and Wales and countries such as Iraq, Latvia and Lithuania.

-I have also acted as a barrister in cases involving Human Trafficking and cases involving the use of the Inherent Jurisdiction to enable a child to be securely accommodated in another country.
+I have also acted as a barrister in cases involving human trafficking and cases where the outcome sought was to enable a child to be securely accommodated in another country.

 My practice has included protective orders for young females encompassing forced marriage, female genital mutilation, declarations that a marriage was unlawful (coercion and rape) and reporting restriction orders.